trixirt/rocFFT/docs/design/codegen.rst

 names used in this publication are for identification purposes only and may be trademarks of their respective companies.

-Copyright (c) 2021 - present Advanced Micro Devices, Inc. All rights reserved.
+Copyright (C) 2021 - 2022 Advanced Micro Devices, Inc. All rights reserved.

 Proposal